mwarning/KadNode/README.md

 ## OPTIONS
-  * `--node-id` *id*
-    Set the node identifier.
-This option is rarely needed.
-	By default the node id is random.

   * `--value-id` *id[:port]*
-    Add a value identifier and optional port to be announced every 30 minutes.
+    Add a value identifier/domain and optional port to be announced every 30 minutes.
     The announcement will associate this nodes IP address with this identifier.
     This option may occur multiple times.